gmac/schema-stitching-handbook/curating-descriptions-and-fields/README.md

 }));
 ```

 Filtering a schema will remove unwanted elements, and pruning it will cleanup orphans.
 This results in two versions of our schema: the complete original schema, and the polished public schema.
-Each of these schemas may be served at their own endpoint, giving the public one polished experience, while the complete set of fields remains available for internal purposes at another location:
+Each of these schemas may be served at their own endpoint&mdash;this gives public consumers one API with access limitations, while the complete set of fields remain available for internal purposes at another location:

 ```js
 const app = express();